rsearls/jModInfGen/README.md

 by this tool.
 The generated file may need to be editied by the user.

 * The `uses` directive allows the programmer to identify a service residing in an external module that is used in this module.
-This is another element this tool can not detect.
+This is an element this tool can not detect.
 The user may need to provide edits to the generated module-info file.

 * The `open` directive allows all of the non-public elements of the declared package to be accessed by this module.
-This is another element this tool can not detect.
+This is an element this tool can not detect.
 The user may need to provide edits to the generated module-info file.

 * The `requires` directive has optional qualifiers `transitive` and `static`.
 This is information